 Customer feedback is among the most important information your client’s business needs to gather.

 It is vital not just for retaining existing customers, but also for attracting new users and increasing brand awareness.
-More than half of all consumers won’t buy from a business unless it has an average review rating of at least four stars.
+Reviews have many benefits.
+For instance; more than half of all consumers won’t buy from a business unless it has an average review rating of at least four stars.
 So, if you’re not prioritizing reviews then you could be losing customers.

 Customer feedback can also have a big impact on local search rankings, so it pays to take a proactive approach to gather it.